ethanrowe/python-merky/README.md

 See `merky.cases.tokendict.TokenDict` for more.

+## Walker

+You can explore a transformed structure to walk the tokens and associated structures as a graph using the `merky.cases.walker.Walker` class.
+Refer to its docs for more.

 # Storage options

 Complex storage options are outside the scope of `merky`.
 However, for convenience, `merky